top of page

 After you’ve read Romans at least a dozen times, try this:

-We would also recommend you visit our podcast page and check out Joel's epic list of links.
-There is a world of grace teachers and phenomenal churches out there.
+We would also recommend visiting our podcast page and checking out Joel's "epic list of links."
+There is a world of grace teachers and phenomenal churches out there!
 Avail yourself of those resources!
-We also offer for free lots of grace articles, books, & charts!
+We also offer tons of free grace articles, books, & charts!

 When you read a passage, ask yourself, "How would I explain that?"